nypublicradio/audiogram/INSTALL.md

 If you use [Docker](https://www.docker.com/products/docker), you can build an image from the included Dockerfile.

+In addition to installing Docker, you'll need to install Git.
+You can do this by installing [GitHub Desktop](https://desktop.github.com/).

 You can clone the repo and build an image, or build it directly from the repo:

 ```sh